 There are two main types of medication for type 2 diabetes: pills and insulin.
 Both help your blood sugar stay close to normal.
-That’s important, because if it's high, it can lead to things like nerve damage, vision problems, and amputation.
+That’s important, because if it's high, it can lead to things like nerve damage, vision problems, kidney problems, heart disease, and amputation.

 Which type of medicine is right for you?
 There are things you should know before you talk it over with your doctor.